git-mare/discordbot-ruby/README.md

+<h2>Welcome!</h2>

-<h1>Be sure to go into the settings.rb file and modify the keys for your settings.</h1>
+</h3>Be sure to go into the settings.rb file and modify the keys for your settings.</h3>

-Follow all instructions in https://github.com/shardlab/discordrb/ before executing the run command.
+<p style="color:red;">Follow all instructions in https://github.com/shardlab/discordrb/ before executing the run command.

-Try -> bundle exec ruby main.rb
+<p style="color:green;">Try -> bundle exec ruby main.rb